 Top 5 ways to Convert Number to/from String in typescript?

-Did you face a situation where you want to parse number to string or string to number in typescript?
+Have you ever encountered a situation where you needed to convert a number to a string or vice versa in TypeScript?

-In the typescript programming language, the fundamental datatypes Number and `String“ are basic Inbuilt primitive datatypes.
+In the TypeScript programming language, the fundamental data types Number and String are basic built-in primitive data types that are well-known to developers.

-The number represents numeric values, whereas String represents a group of characters surrounded in double or single quotes
+The Number type represents numeric values, while the String type represents a sequence of characters enclosed in either double or single quotes.

-How to Convert Number to String in Typescript examples
+How to Convert Numbers to Strings in TypeScript: Examples

-In typescript, + is an operator used to append the string.
-In this case, the typeof method checks the value type and returns the primitive type as a string.
+In TypeScript, the + operator is used to concatenate strings.
+The typeof method checks the value type and returns the primitive type as a string.

 The below example number is a valid numeric value ie 12,